thirdandgrove/tag-gulp-starter/README.md

 - Do not nest your CSS selectors, except for states `(:hover, etc.)`, pseudoelements `(::before, ::after)`, or pseudo-selectors `(:nth-child)`, etc. While SCSS provides this functionality, it can easily get out of control creating hard-to-read code and unwieldy selectors.
 - All styling should be done mobile-first.
 This repo contains a mixin for the `min-width` media query only, which in the vast majority of cases should be all you need.
 - When in doubt, break your code out into its own partial in appropriately named folders.
+- Note that previous implementations of the `px-to-rem()` function have been replaced by a PostCSS plugin that automatically converts px to rem.
+Saves us all keystrokes!
 - [View the full TAG Front-End Best Practices](https://thirdandgrove.atlassian.net/wiki/display/TAGCo/Front+End+Best+Practices)

 ### Generating Icons